Learn to manage money and prepare for the cost of higher education

 Blackhawk Bank will guide you to several options to help you fund the cost of higher education.
 Itís OK to start small, but start now with a college savings plan that both you and your parents can contribute to.
 Here's a handy Saving for College Workbook that you can open and view, or print to have as a ready reference.

 A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
 Itís named after Section 529 of the Internal Revenue Code which created these types of savings plans in 1996.
 To learn about a 529 Plan (and other college savings plans) you should meet with an Investment Advisor.
-Blackhawk Personal Bankers can introduce you to the 529 Plan experts located in our Investment Centers.
+Blackhawk Personal Bankers can introduce you to the 529 Plan professionals located in our Investment Centers.

 Private Student Loans